AbductiveLearning/ABLkit/README.md

 ## Quick Start

 We use the MNIST Addition task as a quick start example.
-In this task, pairs of MNIST handwritten images and their sums are given, alongwith a domain knowledge base which contain information on how to perform addition operations.
+In this task, pairs of MNIST handwritten images and their sums are given, alongwith a domain knowledge base which contains information on how to perform addition operations.
 Our objective is to input a pair of handwritten images and accurately determine their sum.

 ### Working with Data